 - Liaising with community groups on land management issues

-- Overseeing the implementation of Council's Sustainable Resource Use Strategy.
+- Overseeing the implementation of Council's Environment Strategy.

-The Environmental Programs Department is also available to provide advice to other departments within Council as well as to community members and groups.
+The Environment Unit also provides environmental advice to other departments within Council as well as to community members and groups.

 Environmental Publications and Information Kits

 The Central Victorian Weed Guide is a comprehensive weed identification and control guide jointly produced by the Environment Officers at Mitchell Shire, Macedon Ranges and Mount Alexander Shire Councils.